egel-lang/egel-lang.github.io/SEMANTICS.md

   reference counting.
 In this case using C++'s shared pointers which has some additional benefits regarding predictable behavior, punctual disposing of resources, and concurrent evaluation.

-I simply like this model of evaluation, there isn't much more to it.
+I like this model of evaluation, there isn't much more to it.
 Some difficulties with this model are not discussed here.

 **Notes:** Yes, what is shown are thunks or heap allocated stack frames.
 No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived is much akin to that.
 Please note that CPS is a source-to-source